unixwzrd/oobabooga-macOS/README.md

 # Use the GPU on your Apple Silicon Mac

+This stared out as a guide to getting oobabooga working with Apple Silicon better, but has turned out to contain now useful information regarding how to get numerical analysis, data science, and AI core software running to take advantage of the Apple Silicon M1 and M2 processor technologies.
+There is information in the guides for installing OpenBLAS, LAPACK, Pandas, NumPy, PyTorch/Torch and llama-cpp-python.
+I will probably create a new repository for all thingsAPple Silicon in the interest of getting maximum perfomance out of the M1 and M2 architecture.

 ## You probably want this: [Building Apple Silicon Support for oobabooga text-generation-webui](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS-Install.md)

 ## If you hate standing in line at the bank: [oobabooga macOS Apple Silicon Quick Start for the Impatient](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS_Apple_Silicon_QuickStart.md)